Book Your Complimentary Consultation Today Book Now →

 Do they hurt, and is there downtime?

-You may feel a mild tingling or warming sensation during the peel.
-Post-treatment, some redness, dryness, or peeling can occur depending on the peel strength.
-Most people can resume daily activities the same day, with peeling typically resolving within 3–7 days.
+You may feel mild tingling or warmth during application.
+Post-treatment, some redness, dryness, or peeling can occur depending on peel strength.
+Most patients return to normal activities the same day, with peeling resolving within 3–7 days for medium and deep options.

 How many sessions will I need?

-Most patients notice improvement within a week of a single peel.
-For deeper concerns, a series of 3–5 treatments spaced 4–6 weeks apart typically delivers the best long-term results.
+Most patients notice measurable improvement within a week of a single peel.
+For deeper concerns like acne scarring or persistent pigmentation, a series of 3–5 treatments spaced 4–6 weeks apart typically delivers the best long-term results.

 Yes — we carry a range of peels that can be safely tailored to different skin types and tones.
-Your provider will assess your skin to determine the most appropriate formula and depth for your specific needs.
+Your provider will assess your skin to determine the most appropriate formula and depth for your specific needs before applying anything.

 Avoid retinol, harsh exfoliants, and facial waxing for at least a week before your appointment.
-It's also important to limit direct sun exposure and wear SPF daily in the weeks leading up to treatment.
+Limit direct sun exposure and wear SPF daily in the weeks leading up to treatment.
+Arrive with clean skin and no active open wounds or broken skin in the treatment area.

 Your Next Step